Jebbly/Basic-Raytracer/README.md

 A basic raytracer implemented with C++

 ## To-do List
-- Add Support for Triangle Primitive/OBJ Importing
+- Add Consistency to Tuple and Matrix Classes
 - Implement CSG
 - Implement Multithreading
 - Create CMake Instructions
-- Convert Tuple and Matrix into Template Classes
 - Create Directional and Spot Light
 - Move All Accessor Methods from Header Files to Source Files
 - Sort Includes in All Headers